 Two battery sizes, 300 miles of range and single or dual-motor setups for new Ioniq sub-brand's first model; with prices starting at £36,995

-Hyundai has revealed full UK pricing and specification information for its upcoming Ioniq 5.
-You will be able to choose between two battery sizes, a 58kWh or a 73kWh unit, and either rear- or all-wheel drive.
+The Hyundai Ioniq 5 is available to order now.
+You have a choice of two battery sizes, a 58kWh or a 73kWh unit, and either rear- or all-wheel drive.

 The Ioniq 5 is the first car from the brand that has been designed from the ground up as an electric car.
 Starting at £36,995, the Ioniq 5 will sit above the Kona Electric and Ioniq Electric in the Hyundai range.